Meijk/frogger-arcade/README.md

 The 4 arrow keys move the hero in the associated direction.
 It will always jump to the next tile on a 5x6 board.

+## How to run the application

+To try out frogger-arcade on your local machine...

+1. Download and unpack this repository: https://github.com/Meijk/frogger-arcade/archive/master.zip
+2. Run index.html

 ## Resources

 https://www.html5canvastutorials.com/